-The sudden appearance of a blood-like discharge on a baby’s diaper may shock the new parents.
-However, it is a normal occurrence in most cases (1).
-Read this post to learn about the reasons behind vaginal bleeding in babies and when to be concerned about it.
+The appearance of blood-like discharge on the baby’s diapers could concern the parents.
+However, it is considered normal in most cases (1).
+Keep reading to know the various reasons for vaginal bleeding in newborns and when you should be worried about it.

 Is Newborn Vaginal Bleeding Normal?